Ave-Wat/osv-w22/README.md

 # Final Project Readme
+We attempted to create a swap space feature in order to give the illusion of a larger memory space.

 ## The features from your proposal that you successfully implemented
-We attempted to create a swap space feature in order to give the illusion of a larger memory space.
+Creation of a swap space

 ## Any non-functional features you attempted to implement
-Creation of a swap space
 Writing pages into the swap space if memory is full Reading pages from swap space into memory when an access to that page is made.

 ## The files you added or modified, and how they relate to the features above
 Files modified:
 * `fs.h`:
     * This is where we declare a pointer to our swap space(swpfile) and last_swp_index, which stores the next available spot within our swap space that can be written to.

 * `main.c`:
     * This is where we initialized our swap space by using fs_open_file().
 This is also where we initialized last_swp_index.

 * `mmu.h`:
     * We added a macro for our bitwise operations.
 PTE_DISK is used to toggle the 52nd bit in order to indicate whether a page is on disk or not.

+*  `pmem.h`:
+    * We added a process pointer to the page struct's fields so that we can keep track of the process that "owns" this page.
+This is so that we can modify the appropriate page table.

 * `pgfault.c`:
     * This is where the bulk of our work occurred.
     * In the page fault handler, we initialize our list of allocated pages and our lock for swap operations(if it hasn't already occurred).
 We modified the page fault handler to append to our linked list of allocated pages everytime a page is allocated so that we can evict if necessary.